Ahmadwahid5598/100-days-of-Machine-Learning/README.md

 # 100-days-of-Machine-Learning
-I will try my best to explain ML concepts and programing from basics to advanced level.
+I will try my best to explain ML concepts and programming from basics to advanced level.

 ## **Roadmap**
 #### **Part 1 **